R. J. Stanford

-Raymond "R. J." Perry Stanford Jr. (born May 6, 1988) is a former American football cornerback.
-Stanford was drafted by the Carolina Panthers in the seventh round of the 2010 NFL Draft.
+Raymond "R. J." Perry Stanford Jr. (born May 6, 1988) is an American former professional football cornerback.
+Stanford was selected by the Carolina Panthers in the seventh round of the 2010 NFL draft.
 He played college football at Utah.
 After retirement he became an agent in the United States Secret Service.

-High school
+Early life

 He attended Chino High School in Chino, California.
 He was a first-team all C.I.F. and conference offensive player of the year in 2004-05.
 He carried the ball 233 times without a fumble as a senior, when he rushed for 1,800 yards and 28 touchdowns.

 Considered a three-star recruit by Rivals.com, he was rated as the 16th best all-purpose back of his class.

 College career

 While playing for the Utah Utes, he started at cornerback and at nickelback and played in 51 of 52 total games during his career, the lone exception being his college debut as a true freshman in 2006.
 Stanford began his college career as a running back before transitioning to the cornerback position midway through his freshman year.